ilan-goodman/hw-kafka-flink-health/README.md

 Follow the earlier instructions in this README to:

-1. Start ZooKeeper and the Kafka broker.
+1. Start KRaft and the Kafka broker.
 2. Start the Flink cluster (`$FLINK_HOME/bin/start-cluster.sh`).

 ### Step 1: Create hello-world topics